Summer Undergraduate Research Fellowship Program

 - Improving oral and written communication skills by relating the results of research to the general public and to others in the field

-- Developing confidence in the ability to actively contribute to knowledge in the field and to educate others regarding that knowledge
+- Developing confidence in the ability to actively contribute to knowledge in the field and to communicate this knowledge in a professional presentation forum

 Questions about the SURF program should be directed to: